kubeshop/botkube/examples/service-debugging/README.md

 1. Open the team Slack channel.

-2. You should see new events sent by BotKube about the created service:
+2. You should see new events sent by Botkube about the created service:

    ![](assets/create-events.png)